runtimeverification/verified-smart-contracts/deposit/bytecode-verification/README.md

+_**[DEPRECATED: The result in this directory is outdated.
+The deposit contract has been reimplemented in Solidity and reverified.
+The latest result can be found at https://github.com/runtimeverification/deposit-contract-verification.]**_

-# Bytecode Verification of Deposit Contract
+# Bytecode Verification of Deposit Contract _(Vyper Implementation)_

 This directory presents the formal verification artifacts of the [deposit contract] bytecode, compiled by the Vyper compiler version [`1761-HOTFIX-v0.1.0-beta.13`].